AchimJenne/WS-RPi2350-1.47-LCD-with-SD-Card/README.md

 **VOL** - list the SD-Card information

-**XTRAN** - file transfer from mircocontroller to host vie XMODEM protocol
+**XTRAN** - file transfer from mircocontroller to host via XMODEM protocol

 Some of the Waveshare LCD- functions are modified and the memory transfer to the LCD are fixed.